-Published at Sunday, 29 October 2017 by Wiatt Lambert in Cabinets & Drawer, with total 69 photographs.
+Published at Sunday, 29 October 2017 by Wiatt Lambert in Cabinets & Drawer, with total 69 drawings.

 The color black lets the cabinetry lines speak out and is a backdrop for the other elements in the room, says Susan.
 And, she notes, there's nothing like a black background to make metal panel inserts, such as chicken wire or mesh, stand out.
 Black cabinetry can be a backdrop or a focal point like an island, a single wall or even interspersed with other colored or wood-finish cabinetry.